Vishtasp

 Zoroastrian tradition, which builds on allusions found in the Avesta,

-In the non-Zoroastrian Sistan cycle texts, Vishtasp is a loathsome ruler
+faith.
+In the non-Zoroastrian Sistan cycle texts, Vishtasp is a

-who intentionally sends his eldest son to a certain death.
-In Greco-Roman
+dynasty who intentionally sends his eldest son to a certain

-literature, Zoroaster's patron was the pseudo-anonymous author of a
+death.
+In Greco-Roman literature, Zoroaster's patron was the pseudo-anonymous

 In